The Soft Parade: Music

-The Doors wanted to capitalize on the experimental climate in popular music at the time that brought about works like the Beatles' White Album and Jimi Hendrix's Electric Ladyland, while redefining what could be accomplished within the rock medium.
+The Doors wanted to redefine what could be accomplished within the rock medium.
 Looking for a new, creative sound, Rothchild hired Paul Harris to arrange string and orchestral arrangements for the Los Angeles Philharmonic and local jazz horn players.
 Session musicians Doug Lubahn and Harvey Brooks also served as additional bass guitarists.
-George Harrison of the Beatles attended several of the sessions and likened the album's musical style to the Beatles recordings.
-The music on The Soft Parade incorporated psychedelic rock, art rock, pop rock and experimental styles.
-Drummer John Densmore and Manzarek, who both had jazz backgrounds, asserted they were receptive to Rothchild's jazz concept: "We'd [Densmore and Manzarek] always talk about using some jazz musicians – let's put some horns and strings on, man, let's see what it would be like to record with a string section and a big horn section", recalled Manzarek.
+The group incorporated elements of jazz rock, funk, psychedelic rock, art rock and experimental sounds, alongside their usual blues rock.
+Drummer John Densmore and Manzarek, who both had jazz backgrounds, asserted they were receptive to Rothchild's jazz concept: "We'd [Densmore and Manzarek] always talk about using some jazz musicians – let's put some horns and strings on, man, let's see what it would be like to record with a string section and a big horn section," recalled Manzarek.

 Although Morrison was less involved in the Doors' studio sessions at this point, he demanded the band receive individual writing credits after initially refusing to sing Krieger's lyric, "Can't you see me growing, get your guns" on the track "Tell All the People".
-As a result, The Soft Parade was the first Doors album to list band members separately rather than collectively as "Songs by the Doors".
+As a result, The Soft Parade was the first Doors album to list band members separately rather than collectively as "Songs by the Doors."
 Krieger continued to hone his songwriting skills to fill the void left by Morrison's absence.
-He wrote half of the album's tracks, while Morrison is credited with the other half (they share co-credits on "Do It"), ultimately creating an album that lacks the unified musical stance found on the Doors' early works.
+He wrote half of the album's tracks, while Morrison is credited with the other half (they share co-credits on "Do It"), ultimately creating an album that lacks the unified musical stance found in the Doors' early works.

-Krieger's songs, written almost independently from the rest of the band, most noticeably incorporated the jazz influences that had been a part of the prevailing trend of popular rock music.
+Krieger's songs, written almost independently from the rest of the band, most noticeably incorporated the jazz influences.
 Only his tracks, "Tell All the People", "Touch Me", "Runnin' Blue", and "Wishful Sinful", were written to include string and horn arrangements; Morrison, though not totally opposed to the concept, declined to go in the direction Densmore and Manzarek championed.
 "Touch Me" (penned under the working titles "Hit Me" and "I'm Gonna Love You") was chosen as the first single taken from The Soft Parade, becoming one of the Doors' biggest hits.
 The band brought in the saxophone player Curtis Amy to perform a solo instrumental on the song, which was influenced by the works of John Coltrane.